-In forest, grassland, and rangeland systems, for both plot types, the clip harvest is performed in 0.1 m x 2 m clip strips that exist within 0.5 m x 3 m gridded clip "cells" (Figure 1 and Figure 2).
+In forest, grassland, and rangeland systems, for both plot types, the clip harvest is performed in 0.1 m x 2 m clip strips that exist within 0.5 m x 3 m gridded clip "cells" (Figure 2 and Figure 3).
 For typical sampling bouts, one gridded clip-area "cell" is randomly chosen per 400 m2 plot or subplot.
 However, at sites managed for grazing, an additional grid cell is placed within a grazing exclosure, resulting in two clip-strips harvested per sampling bout.
-Grid cells that overlap with 25m2 nested subplots (used for seedling and sapling counts) may be used for clip harvests, but those that overlap with 1m2 and 10m2 nested subplots

-(used for diversity sampling) are never clipped.
+Grid cells that overlap with 1m2 and 10m2 nested subplots (used for Plant Presence and Percent Cover or 'plant diversity' sampling) are never clipped.
 This ensures that generation of herbaceous plant productivity data minimally affects the quality of plant diversity data.
 See TOS Science Design for Plant Biomass and Productivity (AD[06]), TOS Protocol and Procedure: Measurement of Herbaceous Biomass (AD[07]), TOS Science Design for Spatial Sampling (AD[08]) and TOS Science Design for Plant Diversity (AD[09]) for further details.

 Placement of clip strips is random and utilizes the randomized list of grid cell locations being utilized for herbaceous clip harvest (AD[12]).
 This is an ordered list of all available sampling locations within a given plot, from which a clipCell is removed after being utilized for sampling in any one of the three sampling protocols.
-Removal precludes consideration of a clipCell for future sampling under all protocols.
+Removal precludes consideration of a clipCell for future sampling under all protocols until all of the possible 500+ clip cells in a plot have been sampled (or rejected) at which time sampling begins at the top of the list again.
+This would occur after more than five years at the most frequently clipped plots with grazing and will not be neccessary for the life of the Observatory at most plots.